-Minnesota Campground Just Named One of 10 Best in U.S.
+Minnesota Campground Named One of the Best in the U.S.

-When it comes to getting out and enjoying the great outdoors, nobody does it better than we do in a right?
+When it comes to getting out and enjoying the great outdoors, nobody does it better than we do here in the Land of 10,000 Lakes, right?
 I mean, we've got some beautiful natural areas to enjoy whether that's here in our backyard, up north (by Brainerd, dont'cha know!) or along the scenic North Shore of Lake Superior.

 Now, that's not just my opinion, either, mind you.
-That's according to the outdoors website The Dyrt Magazine, which just published a list of the Top Ten U.S. Campgrounds for 2021.
-And according to their list, the campground at Minnesota's Split Rock Lighthouse State Park made the list, coming in at #5 this year, in a list compiled solely by camper recommendations.
+That's according to the outdoors website The Dyrt Magazine, which published a list of the Top Ten U.S. Campgrounds.
+And according to their list, the campground at Minnesota's Split Rock Lighthouse State Park made the list, coming in at number five-- an impressive ranking on a list compiled solely by camper recommendations.

-If you're not familiar with it, Split Rock Lighthouse State Park is located just north of Two Harbors, Minnesota, along Highway 61 on the North Shore, about 5 hours north of Rochester.
+If you're not familiar with it, Split Rock Lighthouse State Park is located just north of Two Harbors, Minnesota, along Highway 61 on the North Shore, about 4 hours north of the Twin Cities.
 And it has some spectacular things to do, in addition to its now-award-winning camping.

-One of the other cool features about Split Rock Lighthouse State Park is that it's located right along the Gitchi-Gami State Trail, which easily connects you to Gooseberry Falls State Park, as well.
-(Where people are gawking at how our ongoing drought in Minnesota has dried up one of its famous waterfalls.)
+One of the other cool features of Split Rock Lighthouse State Park is that it's located right along the Gitchi-Gami State Trail, which easily connects you to Gooseberry Falls State Park, as well.
+(That's the same spot where people were gawking at how our drought back in 2021 had dried up one of its famous waterfalls.)

 Meanwhile, if you don't want to go that far, Minnesota has a TON of other incredible state parks to check out.
 Keep scrolling to check out the most popular, or, on the other hand, some of the more secluded state parks where you're least likely to run into a big crowd.